AJ Styles: Feud with John Cena (2016–2017)

-Due to his victory at SummerSlam, Styles immediately re-entered the renamed WWE World Championship picture and received another opportunity at the title at Backlash against Dean Ambrose.
-At Backlash on September 11, Styles defeated Ambrose to become the WWE World Champion for the first time after a low blow, also his first championship in WWE and eighth world title overall.
+Due to his victory at SummerSlam, Styles immediately re-entered the renamed WWE World Championship picture and defeated Dean Ambrose at Backlash to win the title.
 Styles made his first successful title defense against Ambrose in a rematch on the September 27 episode of SmackDown Live after interference from Cena.
 At No Mercy on October 9, Styles retained the title against Cena and Ambrose in a triple threat match after pinning Cena.
-At Survivor Series on November 20, Styles made up Team SmackDown alongside Ambrose, Bray Wyatt, Randy Orton and Shane McMahon in the 5-on-5 Survivor Series match, defeating Team Raw.
 At TLC: Tables, Ladders & Chairs on December 4, Styles retained the championship over Ambrose in a Tables, Ladders, and Chairs match after James Ellsworth interfered and pushed Ambrose off a ladder and through several tables.
 Styles then resumed his feud with Cena leading into the Royal Rumble on January 29, 2017, where Styles was defeated for the championship, ending his reign at 140 days.

 On February 12 at Elimination Chamber, Styles competed in an Elimination Chamber match against Cena, Baron Corbin, Wyatt, Ambrose and The Miz for the WWE Championship, which Wyatt won.
 On the following episode of SmackDown Live, Styles failed to regain the title from Wyatt in a triple threat match also involving Cena.
 In March, Styles began a feud with SmackDown Commissioner Shane McMahon, due to Styles' frustration of being unable to reclaim the WWE Championship.
 At WrestleMania 33 on April 2, Styles defeated McMahon.
 On the following episode of SmackDown Live, Styles shook hands with McMahon, turning face in the process.